ben-ng/minifyify/Readme.md

 Minifyify minifies your bundle and pulls the source map out into a separate file.
 Now you can deploy a minified bundle in production, and still have a sourcemap handy for when things inevitably break!

-# IMPORTANT!

-This is still a work in progress, and as such there are a few known issues.
+## Known Issues

- * There is an issue in `browserify` that can result in invalid mappings.
-[Use this patched fork for the time being](https://github.com/ben-ng/node-browserify).
+There is an issue in `browserify` that results in broken sourcemaps.
+[Use my patched fork](https://github.com/ben-ng/node-browserify) until the PR gets merged.
- * Minifying with `hbsfy` results in a broken sourcemap (see: #6).
- * This uses a [patched uglifyjs2](https://github.com/mishoo/UglifyJS2/pull/268) for the time being.

 ## Usage